kseo1879/Spinlock_test/README.md

         return -1;
     }
 ```
-which will insure the value stays as locked after it executes the spin lock.
+This will insure the lock value stays as locked after it executes the spin lock.
-This will also ensure that other threads are not trying to access the same lock and unlocking it.
+This will also ensure to notify the user when other threads are not trying to access the same lock and unlocking it.

 ## tas_unlock function (defensive coding)
 ```bash
     __atomic_store_n(t->lock, UNLOCKED, __ATOMIC_SEQ_CST);
 ```

-Instead of unlocking the function with aboe sentense it will use
+Instead of unlocking the function with above sentense I have used

 ```bash
     if(!__atomic_compare_exchange_n(t->lock, &expected,
         UNLOCKED, 1, __ATOMIC_SEQ_CST, __ATOMIC_SEQ_CST)) {